 The Global Stay Tours project (GST) is a project enhancing digital media to connect young people from Kenya and Denmark through the use of Zoom video conferencing.
 This project came in 2020 amid the Covid-19 pandemic which cut off school programs and made traveling impossible thus giving an opportunity to social experiences between groups of young people in Kenya and other parts of the country thus earning a living doing it.

-The project gives the young performers from the Outreach Project who have completed school into professional circus performers who later get opportunities in making performances to crowds in Kenya and in Europe.
-The project prepares themed shows addressing cultural issues and global issues experienced at home.
-These performances are made in community squares, schools and theatres in Europe
+The project gives the young performers from the our Projects who have trained as professional performers get opportunities in making performances to crowds in Kenya and in Europe.
+Themed shows addressing cultural issues and global issues experienced at home are choreographed and presented to audiences.
+These performances are made in community squares, schools and theatres in Europe and have visited Denmark, Germany, Austria, Bulgaria.

 Nafsi added more female performers through the Manzi Rada project supported by Spor Media which introduced music into Nafsi's activities which had majorly been dance and acrobatics leaving more girls out.

-Nafsi Africa in collaboration with Art360 Kibera, Jyderup school and Spor Media made sketches of biodiversity in Kenya focusing on animals and plants in the verge of extinction in Kenya and Denmark.
+Nafsi Africa in collaboration with Art360 Kibera, Jyderup school and Spor Media in Denmark made sketches on biodiversity in Kenya focusing on animals and plants in the verge of extinction in Kenya and Denmark.
 The children took a tour to the Nairobi national park to make the connection.